chrisizeful/SaveLoad/README.md

 ## Warnings

 #### Arbitrary Code Execution
 Mod C# assemblies are not sandboxed or otherwise prevented from executing arbitrary code.
 Meaning, mods users download from the internet have the capability to execute malicious code such as deleting user files.
+Deploy at your own risk and provide a warning to users.
 Read more on this issue [here](https://github.com/godotengine/godot/issues/7753) and [here](https://github.com/godotengine/godot-proposals/issues/5010).

 #### Work in Progress
 SaveLoad has been used in numerous personal projects and tested in exported projects on both Windows and Linux.
 However, it has yet to be thoroughly evaluated in a comercially available game.